Kaamelott: French editions

-Livres 1-3 were issued in two single-disc “tomes” to be purchased individually (each containing 50 episodes).
+Livres 1-3 were issued in two single-disc "tomes" for purchase individually (each containing 50 episodes).

-The 6 Livres have each been issued in a complete ("intégrale") “collector's edition” (3 discs each for Livres 1–4, 4 discs each for Livres 5–6) with bonus material including blooper reels (aka "bêtisier"), pilots, documentaries, previews of next season.
-This edition has a “bound-book” look (in the style of the Lord of the Rings collectors’ editions) and interior illustrations which include artwork by Jérome Jouvray.
+The 6 Livres have each been issued in a complete ("intégrale") "collector's edition" (3 discs each for Livres 1–4, 4 discs each for Livres 5–6) with bonus material including blooper reels (aka "bêtisier"), pilots, documentaries, and previews of the next season.
+This edition has a “bound-book” look (in the style of the Lord of the Rings collectors’ editions) and interior illustrations by Jérome Jouvray.